 But could a woman lead and teach a Bible study that contains both men and women (i.e., a mixed group)?
-The answer to this must be “No,” for this passage prohibits, as we’ve seen, exercising authority or teaching the traditions of Jesus to men.
-Mixed Bible study groups should be taught, according to Scripture, by men who are equipped for said task.
+The answer to this must be “No,” for this passage prohibits, as we’ve seen, exercising authority or teaching the Bible to men.
+Mixed Bible study groups should be taught, according to Scripture, by men who are qualified for the task.

-The where question also plays a factor in this.
+The where question also plays a factor.
 Does this mean women cannot teach Scripture to men in other contexts?
 For instance, can a man read a commentary for his sermon if a woman wrote it?
 Mounce gives wise counsel on this as well:

 Paul does not specifically identify where women may not teach men.
 “In every place” (v 8), and the general nature of v 12 may suggest that this applies everywhere one finds the house of God.
 We do know that Priscilla and Aquila “expounded” the way of God to Appollos (Acts 18:26), but this reference can hardly bear the weight often placed on it. [v.8] can also mean “in all the churches”… and 1 Tim 3:15 defines the scope of this passage as how one ought to act in the household of God.